General Data Security

 Updated Operating System

-One of the easiest things you can do to keep your computer secure is to regularly update it.
-If keeping sensitive data on your computer you should make it a habit to check for updates on a weekly basis, and then update and apply as updates come out.
-Ordinarily you would be okay to just update when the computer indicates you have updates, but when handling sensitive data on your computer it is better to make sure that your computer is updated.
+One of the easiest ways to keep your computer secure is to regularly update it.
+If you’re handling sensitive data, make it a habit to check for updates on a weekly basis and apply them as they become available.
+While you might normally wait for your system to prompt you about updates, weekly checks are recommended for added protection when handling sensitive information.

 Secure Passwords